Interactive courses provide learners in-browser coding challenges with guided feedback.

 - Syntax highlighting (on select courses)

-- File tree system & technology icons for each file
+- File tree system and technology icons for each file

 - Multiple file opening

 D: Preview: Under the code editor, you'll find a couple options like "Slides" and the "Challenge answer".
 You will also spot a "Preview" section that will give you a preview of the code you're creating above.
 This is especially useful when working with front-end languages like HTML and CSS where you can see your code come to life as you work through building something like a website.
 Additionally, if you'd like to expand this area to fit your space, the top right will include an expand element.
 We also offer a way to customize your view by dragging (up or down) the black line between here and the code editor.

 Question: I noticed that it takes a little bit of time to load up a course challenge.
 Why is that?

 Answer: Good question, and we're sorry you're experiencing this.
 Although there is no current solution, prepping the environment for you on our end can take a few seconds depending on the course.
 We really appreciate the patience as we do this.
 If possible, we do recommend trying a different browser to see if that speeds up that loading for you.

 Question: It appears my code was marked as incorrect or had an error but I know it's correct.
 The error message may be wrong.
 Can anyone help me with this?